Canon 1D C vs Hasselblad X1D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1DC from Canon.
+Both the 1DC and the X1D have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the 1DC does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Is the Canon 1D C better than the Hasselblad X1D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.